 Can I do it in one half of a Saturday?
 OK I’ll try it.

-Instructions say it takes 2 guys for two days, call the guy.
+Instructions say it takes 2 people and 2 days, call the guy.
 My friends are past the point where pizza and beer can make up for 20 lost hours.

-Instructions written in China buy a guy who has never seen the finished product, I think I can ‘wing it’
+Instructions written in China by a guy who has never seen the finished product, I think I can ‘wing it’